Record heat boosting wildfire risk in Pacific Northwest

 The Northwest and far northern California have been baking in triple digit heat all week, with extremely low humidity.
 Dreaded dry thunderstorms have brought a lot of wind and new ignitions from lightning strikes, but very little rain.

-For context, though, only about 1.6 million acres have burned so far this year, only about a third of the ten year average accordin to NIFC.
+For context, though, only about 1.6 million acres have burned so far this year, only about a third of the ten year average according to NIFC.

 Fire managers say with climate change, things feel pretty flipped upside down right now.
 It's the middle of August and yet the worst wildfires so far this year have happened in the tropics and near the Arctic.